 By Diane Weinberg, Morgan & DiSalvo, P.C.

-With the turning of the year and our progression into spring, our thoughts turn gently to the upcoming income tax season and to the March 6 deadline for determining how much income must be distributed from your non-grantor, irrevocable trust for the prior tax year.
-For the 2018 tax year, the Trustees of non-grantor trusts have until March 6, 2019 to distribute its trust income to pass the taxation of this income from the trust to the beneficiary.
+With the turning of the year and our progression into spring, our thoughts turn gently to the upcoming income tax season and to the 65-day deadline for determining how much income must be distributed from your non-grantor, irrevocable trust for the prior tax year.
+For each tax year, the Trustees of non-grantor trusts have 65 days to distribute its trust income to pass the taxation of this income from the trust to the beneficiary.

 Trusts themselves are not terribly complex creatures.
 Someone (the settlor) gives an item to another person/company (the trustee) to manage for the benefit of a third party (the beneficiary).
 Depending on the jurisdiction and type of trust, sometimes the same person or entity serves in two or all three of these roles.
 One of the most common examples of a trust is a qualified tuition plan, known as a 529 account.
 Here, a parent or grandparent (the settlors) may put money in the account which is managed by the plan (the trustee) for the benefit of a child (the beneficiary).

 While trusts are not complex creatures, the tax laws surrounding who pays taxes on the income (generally interest or dividends) earned in the trust are very complex.
 In general, attorneys structure trusts so that either the settlor or beneficiary pay the taxes on the income earned because their tax rates will be much more favorable than the trusts’ income tax rates.
 Why?
 In 2018, the top marginal tax rate of 37% impacts single taxpayers with taxable income of $500,000, and married couples with taxable income of $600,000.
 By contrast, a trust needs only to have $12,500 in what is called “distributable net income” (DNI) to reach that same 37% tax rate.